papatangosierra/serifu/README.md

     	- 9.3
     	Keiichi: Hi, do you have such as a way to deal with real bad senpais.

+Serifu is meant to be relatively un-opinionated, but one opinion its author does hold is that page and panel numbering should be tracked automatically.
+When accurate page or panel numbers are necessary, they can be derived at parse time.

+Text after the `-` or `#` characters but _before_ the next newline is ignored.
+This means that from the parser's perspective,

+    # Page One Billion
+        - 888.123
+        Deunan: There's something screwy about these numbers, Bri.

+followed by

+    #
+        -
+        Briareos: What numbers?

+would be perfectly valid.

-Because text after the `-` or `#` characters but _before_ the next newline is ignored, the expectation is that well-behaved Serifu editing software will automatically place appropriate page and panel number labels there, updating them as necessary as the script changes and freeing the translator from the need to do so manually.
+The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, updating them as necessary when the script changes and freeing the translator or editor from the need to do so manually.

 Blank lines are ignored.